Skip to main content

 How to Prepare: Model the Waste Reduction ROI

 Calculate the potential savings before sourcing.
+For smart packaging food safety compliance requirements applications, this is especially relevant.
 Formula: (Annual Units Shipped × Current Shrink Rate %) × (Product Cost per Unit) × (Projected Shelf-Life Extension %) = Annual Waste Reduction Value.

 If that value exceeds the per-unit cost increase for the AIP system, the ROI is clear.
+For smart packaging food safety compliance requirements applications, this is especially relevant.
 Partner with a printer like ours, who sources FDA-compliant active materials and can provide the validation protocols required under ISO 22000 clauses for AIP.

-Flat-lay of active smart packaging components for food safety and shelf-life extension
+smart packaging food safety compliance requirements - flat-lay of active smart packaging components for food safety and...

 Flat-lay of active packaging components: oxygen scavenger sachets, a color-changing TTI label, and an integrated ethylene absorber strip.